The Netherlands Travel Guide

 The Netherlands is in the Schengen, so operates on the Schengen Visa policy.
 US citizens can enter visa free for up to 90 days, then can only re-enter after an additional 90 days.

-ETIAS, the new requirement to travel to Europe, will start in mid-2025.
-More detailed information should be provided soon.
+ETIAS, the new requirement to travel to Europe, will start in 2026.
+More detailed information will be provided soon.

 Chinese citizens need to apply for a Schengen Visa.
 See the Schengen Visa Policy to learn more.